LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/datasets-and-kpis/_index.md

 ## KPIs

 **Key Performance Indicators** are commonly used across many businesses and organizations.
-Their purpose is to measure performance and provide additional insight towards future decision making processes.
-However each KPI is only as effective as it's parameters.
-Oftentimes problems can arrise if KPIs revolve around goals or datapoints that dont actually drive business success.
-A common misuse of KPIs may be related to overall quanitity of something versus the quality of it.
+They aim to measure performance and provide additional insight into future decision-making processes.
+However, each KPI is only as effective as its parameters.
+Often problems can arise if KPIs revolve around goals or datapoints that don't drive business success.
+When considering KPIs, we want to focus on the quality of the KPI instead of the quantity of KPIs.

 Using the `SMART` method will help when structuring KPIs so that you ensure that they provide useful insights and observations.
 The `SMART` method when related to goals states that they should be specific, measurable, achievable, relevant, and time-bound.